lanamineh/tic-tac-toe/README.md

 Note that the microcontroller pins have been chosen for convenience due to the breadboard layout.

 See [this tutorial](https://learn.adafruit.com/1-8-tft-display?view=all) for more details.
 And the [manual](ST7735.pdf) for the display.

+Note: Previously had MOSI on pin 0, but that turned out to be a used for another function.